faefey/blubberbytes/README.md

 # BlubberBytes

-**BlubberBytes** is a distributed file-sharing and HTTP proxy tool that allows users to share files by hash, set up a public gateway, and more.
+**BlubberBytes** is a distributed file-sharing and HTTP proxy tool that allows users to share files by hash, share files by link, be and use a proxy, and more.
+It uses btcd and btcwallet for transactions that act as monetary incentives.

 ## Prerequisites